Hugo-COLLIN/SaveMyPhind-conversation-exporter/chrome-extension/README.md

 ### Bugs :
+- [ ] Fix broken quotes links
-- [ ] Fix bug not exporting correctly (AI begins with backtite?, citations so the HTML structure is different?) https://www.phind.com/search?cache=3dc3a9e2-6841-4ca0-9110-8ee9b11c327b
+- [x] Fix bug not exporting correctly (AI begins with backtite?, citations so the HTML structure is different?) https://www.phind.com/search?cache=3dc3a9e2-6841-4ca0-9110-8ee9b11c327b
 - [x] Icons instead of sources
 - [x] Code is not correctly formatted when converting Html to md